korkutlab/imogimap/inst/shiny/introduction.md

 ### How to use imogimap:

-1. Use the "Input Gene" field to insert Hugo IDs of your curated list of TAP genes.
+1. Use the "Input Gene" field to insert Hugo ID(s) of a single gene or a curated gene list representing a tumor-associated process (TAP).
-2. Use the default ICP genes that are already included or insert your own set of ICP genes.
+2. Use the default Immune checkpoint (ICP) genes that are already included or insert your own set of ICP genes.
+3. Check "add receptor/ligand" box to automatically add genes corresponding to the known interacting molecules using cellphoneDB receptor-ligand database.
-3. Choose an IAP from the immune phenotype drop-down menu, and specify the TCGA disease cohort that you are interested in.
+4. Choose an immune associate phenotype (IAP) from the "immune phenotype"" drop-down menu, and specify the TCGA disease cohort that you are interested in.
+5. If you wish to include specificity and sensitivity statistical assessments, check the corresponding boxes and specify number of iterations.
 4. Hit the  "Submit" key and and go to the "Results" tab.

-If you wish to include specificity and sensitivity statistical assessments, check the corresponding boxes and specify the number of iterations.
-Note that specificity and sensitivity analyses are time consuming.
-We recommend to leave the box unchecked for the first run, select onco-icp gene pair of interest based on synergy results, and finally conduct specificity and sensitivity analysis for the selected gene pair.
+#### A note on sensitivity and specificity analysis:

+Specificity and sensitivity calculations are time-consuming statistical assessments.
+For gene sets larger than 5 we highly recommend to follow one of these workflows:

+1. Conduct an initial analysis without these assessments on your whole gene set, select TAP-ICP gene pairs of interest based on synergy scores and Wilcoxon p.values, and finally re-conduct separate analyses for each selected pair with specificity and sensitivity boxes checked.

+2. Use the github link on top of this page to download our R software package and run the R software locally on your machine.

+3. The higher number of iterations we choose, the more accurate specificity pvalue and sensitivityR we will have.
+If your calculations are time consuming you can choose to decrease number of iterations for each assessment.
+We recommend number of iterations to be between 10-1000.

 Imogimap automatically searches for available ligand-receptor interactions and adds genes that correspond to the interacting molecules.